CostaLab/reg-gen/docs/rgt-viz/tutorial_regions_vs_signals.md

-# Tutorial
+# Tutorial of regions versus signals

+In this tutorial, we will demonstrate how we can use RGT-Viz to visualize signlas in different regions.

+## Download the example files
+We will use the epigenetic data from dendritic cell development study as example.
+There, we have ChIP-Seq data from the transcription factor **PU.1** and **IRF8**, and histone modifications **H3K4me1**, **H3K4me3**, **H3K9me3**, **H3K27me3**, and **H3K27ac** on four cellular states: multipotent progenitors (MPP), dendritic cell progenitors (CDP), common dendritic cells (cDC) and plamatocyte dendritic cells (pDC).
+The functional annotation of these histone markers are as follows:

+* H3K4me1 is enriched at active and primed enhancers;
+* H3K4me3 is highly enriched at active promoters near Transcription start site (TSS);
+* H3K9me3 is a marker of heterochromatin which has pivotal role during lineage commitement;
+* H3K27me3 is associated with the downregulation of nearby genes via the formation of heterochromatic regions;
+* H3K27ac is accociated with the higher activation of transcription and defined as an active enhancer marker.

+For simplicity, here we only look at data from the differentiation transition CDP to cDC.

+Please follow the following steps to download the necessary example files: genomic signals in bigwig (bw) format for histone modifications and PU.1, as well as peaks from PU.1 (bed files).

+Download the folder “rgt_viz_example” from [here](https://costalab.ukaachen.de/open_data/RGT/rgt_viz_example.zip).

 ## Creating Line Plots with RGT-Viz

 Here we demonstrate how we can use RGT-Viz for drawing a lineplots.
 This allows for example to inspect the ChIP-Seq signals around particular genomic regions, as PU.1. peaks.
 Before you proceed, please [install RGT-Viz](https://reg-gen.readthedocs.io/en/latest/rgt/installation.html).

 ### Download the example files

-We will use the epigenetic data from dendritic cell development study [1] as example.
-There, we have ChIP-Seq data from the transcription factor **PU.1** and histone modifications **H3K4me3**, **H3K4me1** and **H3K27me3** on four cellular states: multipotent progenitors (MPP), dendritic cell progenitors (CDP), common dendritic cells (cDC) and plamatocyte dendritic cells (pDC).
-For simplicity, here we only look at data from the differentiation transition CDP to cDC.

 Please follow the following steps to download the necessary example files: genomic signals in bigwig (bw) format for histone modifications and PU.1, as well as peaks from PU.1 (bed files).